D'Anthony Smith: Chicago Bears

 On October 13, 2015, the Chicago Bears signed Smith to their practice squad.
 He was promoted to the active roster on December 22.
 On May 2, 2016, the Bears released Smith.

-Retirement
+Post-football career

-After retiring from the NFL, Dr. D'Anthony Smith earned credentials as an Associate Certified Coach (ACC) and Certified Mental Performance Consultant (CMPC).
+After retiring from the NFL, Dr. Smith earned credentials as an Associate Certified Coach (ACC) and Certified Mental Performance Consultant (CMPC).
 He completed a Doctorate of Education in Clinical Mental Health Counseling with Specialization in Sport & Performance Psychology (2020).
-Dr. D'Anthony Smith completed his dissertation entitled: The Autonomous Response & Its Impact on Performance Expectancy In Athletes, at the University of Western States, Portland, Oregon.
+Smith completed his dissertation entitled: The Autonomous Response & Its Impact on Performance Expectancy In Athletes, at the University of Western States, Portland, Oregon.
 He is a member of the National Football Association, the Association for Applied Sport Psychology, the National Strength and Conditioning Society, the International Coach Federation, and the American Counseling Association.
-As a self-employed founder and Licensed Clinical Sports Counselor, Dr. D'Anthony Smith supports young athletes by providing sports counseling, mental performance training, and sports life coaching at Unleash!
-Mental Performance.
+As a self-employed founder and Licensed Clinical Sports Counselor, Dr. Smith provides sports counseling, mental performance training, and sports life coaching.